vkosuri/GDriveDownload/README.md

 ## Manual Inputs
 With current OAUTH2.0 user has to authenticate through browser by supplying his Google account information.
 In order to avoid browser steps **Exchanging the authorization code for a refresh token** method chosen.

-More information described in [Why we are using refresh tokens](https://github.com/vkosuri/GDriveDownload/wiki/Why-we-are-using-refresh-tokens) wiki
+More information described in [Getting authrization token without browser consent](https://github.com/vkosuri/GDriveDownload/wiki/Getting-authorization-token-without-browser-login) wiki

 ## Supported Features
 1. Download